Camping Near Dead Horse Point State Park

 What are some nearby attractions and activities?

 Dead Horse Point State Park is perfectly situated near several of Utah's most spectacular destinations.
-The park's proximity to Moab makes it an excellent base camp for exploring the region's natural wonders.
-Just a short drive away, you'll find Arches National Park and Canyonlands National Park, both offering world-class hiking, rock climbing, and photography opportunities.
+The park is just a short drive from Arches National Park and Canyonlands National Park, making it an ideal base camp for exploring the region.
+The vibrant town of Moab is also nearby, offering restaurants, gear shops, and additional outdoor recreation opportunities.

 What are the camping fees in Dead Horse Point State Park?

-At Dead Horse Point State Park, camping fees vary by site type and season.
-The Kayenta Campground and Wingate Campground both offer standard sites for $40 per night, which includes access to modern amenities like electrical hookups, picnic tables, and fire rings.
-For visitors exploring nearby Canyonlands National Park or Moab, these campgrounds serve as excellent base camps.
+Camping fees at Dead Horse Point State Park vary by campsite type and season.
+The Kayenta Campground and Wingate Campground both offer standard sites for $40 per night, which include electrical hookups and access to modern restroom facilities.
+Located just 32 miles from Moab, this park offers stunning views of the Colorado River and is conveniently situated near Canyonlands National Park.

 Top points of interest near Dead Horse Point State Park